chenghuailin/hri-retargetting/README.md

 This is a motion retargetting project, adapted from https://github.com/ritsu-a/HRI_retarget/tree/galbot specifically for humanoid motion retargetting, especially for ultraman posture

-Install:
+## Install:
     tested on python=3.10.13 CUDA=12.1 pytorch==2.6.0

     pip install -r requirements.txt
     pip install -e .

-Usage:
+## Usage:
     python HRI_retarget/retarget/motioncapture_g1_inspirehands.py data/motion/human/motion_capture/Jappelio_rays_Skeleton.bvh _test1

     the result pickle file will be saved in data/motion/human/motion_capture/Jappelio_rays_Skeleton_retarget_test1.pickle by default

-Visualization:
+## Visualization:
     bvh visualize: https://vrm-c.github.io/bvh2vrma/
     g1 motion visualize: python HRI_retarget/utils/vis/rerun_kinematic.py --file_name data/motion/g1/motion_capture/Jappelio_rays_Skeleton_test.pickle

-How to improve retarget result:
+## How to improve retarget result:
     1. add hand retarget, please contact me for more details
     2. adjust HRI_retarget/configs/joint_mapping.json.
 This file contains the mapping from the source skeleton to the target skeleton, also weights for each mapping.
 Adjust the mapping should help for better retargeting result.
     3. turing losses in

+## Insight:
+    It's not realistic to obtain the global translation and rotation.
+This can only be done by motion editing in the post-optimization phase, i.e. fixing one foot on the ground.